diagonal-hamiltonian/Undergrad/README.md

 # repodynamite
-This repo is a place for my homeless code.
-It is a mix of ML, physical simulations, and error analysis.
 This code is mainly from my theoretical physics college coursework.

-Enjoy!
+I have included reports and data analysis.